-Coconut provides a parallel version of map under the name parallel_map. parallel_map makes use of multiple processes, and is therefore often much faster than map.
-Use of parallel_map requires concurrent.futures, which exits in the Python 3 standard library, but under Python 2 will require python -m pip install futures to function.
+Coconut provides a parallel version of map under the name parallel_map. parallel_map makes use of multiple processes, and is therefore much faster than map for CPU-bound tasks.
+Use of parallel_map requires concurrent.futures, which exists in the Python 3 standard library, but under Python 2 will require pip install futures to function.